IntelLabs/t2sp/t2s/tests/performance/gemm/README.md

 ### 1. [FPGA] Run emulation for verifying correctness with a tiny systolic array and inputs:

+- [DevCloud]  Logging into a compute node with an A10 card and 1.2.1 software stack.
+See instruction [here](../../../../README.md#open-an-interactive-terminal).

 - Set up the environment in the T2SP directory, if not yet:

     ```
     source ../../../../setenv.sh (local | devcloud) fpga
     ```

 - Just to be safe, remove previously generated bitstream and intermediate files, if any:

     ```
     rm -rf a.* a/ gemm-interface.* *.out exec_time.txt
     ```

 - Compile the source code in this directory:
     ```
     g++ gemm.cpp -g -I ../util -I $T2S_PATH/Halide/include -L $T2S_PATH/Halide/bin $EMULATOR_LIBHALIDE_TO_LINK -lz -lpthread -ldl -std=c++11 -DTINY
     ```

 - Generate a device bitstream for emulation, and a C interface for the host to invoke the matrix multiply kernel in the bitstream:
     ```
     env BITSTREAM=a.aocx AOC_OPTION="$EMULATOR_AOC_OPTION -board=$FPGA_BOARD -emulator-channel-depth-model=strict" ./a.out